zmitchell/splatter/guide/src/getting_started/running_examples.md

 In general, the name of the example will almost always be the file name without the `.rs` extension.

-If you are compiling nannou for the first time you will see cargo download and build all the necessary dependencies.
+If you are compiling splatter for the first time you will see cargo download and build all the necessary dependencies.
 This might take a while!
 Luckily, we only have to wait for this the first time.